ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-livereload/README.md

 - exclusions: one or many `regex`.
 By default, this includes `.git/`, `.svn/`, and `.hg/`
 - usePolling: true|false, default: `false`
   Enables chokidar polling to support virtualised filesystems(eg. WSL2.0).
+- includeFwkDeps: true|false, default: `false`
+  Includes the framework dependencies into the `watchPath`

 ## Usage